 Proximity to an interstate is largely irrelevant unless it is within a short distance to an interchange.
-Along each Build Alternative, census tract block groups that included an interstate interchange (Receivers) were expected to attract development at a faster rate while those without an interstate interchange (Donors) were expected to grow more slowly.
+Along the Preferred Alternative, census tract block groups that included an interstate interchange (Receivers) were expected to attract development at a faster rate while those without an interstate interchange (Donors) were expected to grow more slowly.
 The amount of draw a census tract block group with an interstate interchange could expect depends upon additional factors such as proximity to an urban area or availability of land.
-As shown in Table 3.4, of the 16 census tracts in Dillon, Marlboro, and Richmond Counties, nine include block groups with the possibility of an interstate interchange, depending upon the Preferred Alternative.
-No interchanges are proposed in Scotland County.
+As shown in Table 3.4, of the 16 census tracts in Dillon, Marlboro, and Richmond Counties, five include block groups with an interstate interchange.
+The interchange with Ghio Road (N.C.
+State Route 1803) is located on the Richmond/Scotland County border, or the border of census tracts 971100 (Richmond County) and 010500 (Scotland County).
+Because this interchange in Scotland County is consistent with the criteria listed in Section 3.1.9.1 (refer to page 3-11) and does not have the variables listed in Section 3.1.10.2, (refer to page 3-16) that would be favorable for development, then census tract 010500 was excluded in this analysis.

-For example, Alternative 1 includes five interchanges that occur in block groups within census tracts 970600, 960200, 960302, 960600 and 971100 (refer to Table 3.4 and Figure 3-3, page 3-14).
-The block groups within each of the six census tracts with interstate interchanges along Alternative 1 would receive a larger portion of anticipated development when compared to all remaining census block groups.
+The Preferred Alternative includes five interchanges that occur in block groups within census tracts 970600, 960301, 960400, 960500, and 971100 (refer to Table 3.4, and Figure 3-3, page 3-14).
+The block groups within each of the five census tracts with interstate interchanges along the Preferred Alternative would receive a larger portion of anticipated development when compared to the remaining census block groups.